NjokiOlima/s.pred_project/branching-tutorial/practice.md

 ```
 - Create a local branch
 ```
-git checkout -b new-BRANCH master # This command will create a new branch and switch to that branch
+git checkout -b new-BRANCH master
 ```
+- Above command will create a new branch and switch to that branch
 - Create a file in the new branch and name it as **practice.txt**
 - Save the following in the file
 ```